TotalCareMart.com Canadian pharmacy

 Inhale the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not use more than one dose in a day and do not inhale a double dose to make up for a missed one.

 Fluticasone and vilanterol may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away: headache nervousness shaking of a part of your body that you cannot control joint pain runny nose or sore throat Some side effects can be serious.
-If you experience any of the following side effects, call your doctor immediately or get emergency medical treatment: hives rash swelling of the face, throat, or tongue pounding fast, or irregular heartbeat chest pain coughing, wheezing, or chest tightness that begins after you inhale fluticasone and vilanterol. white patches in the mouth or throat fever, chills, or other signs of infection cough, difficulty breathing, or change in the color of sputum (the mucus you may cough up) Fluticasone and vilanterol may increase the risk that you will develop glaucoma or cataracts.
-You will probably need to have regular eye exams during your treatment with fluticasone and vilanterol.
-Tell your doctor if you have any of the following: pain, redness, or discomfort of the eyes; blurred vision; seeing halos or bright colors around lights; or any other changes in vision.
+Tell your doctor if any of these symptoms are severe or do not go away: headache nervousness shaking of a part of your body that you cannot control joint pain runny nose, sore throat Some side effects can be serious.
+If you experience any of the following side effects, call your doctor immediately or get emergency medical treatment: hives rash swelling of the face, throat, tongue pounding fast, or irregular heartbeat chest pain coughing, wheezing, or chest tightness that begins after you inhale fluticasone and vilanterol. blurred vision white patches in the mouth or throat fever, chills, or other signs of infection cough, difficulty breathing, or change in the color of sputum (the mucus you may cough up) Fluticasone and vilanterol may increase the risk that you will develop glaucoma, cataracts, or osteoporosis.
 You will probably need to have regular eye exams and bone tests during your treatment with fluticasone and vilanterol.
-Fluticasone and vilanterol may increase your risk of developing osteoporosis.
-Talk to your doctor about the risks of using this medication.
 Fluticasone and vilanterol may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.

 Keep all appointments with your doctor.
 Do not let anyone else use your medication.
 Ask your pharmacist any questions you have about refilling your prescription.
 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.